tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/产品简介/产品优势_intl_en.md

 **Domain management**
 + You can add, delete, activate, and deactivate domain names.
-+ You can switch acceleration regions and select "Mainland China", "Outside Mainland China", or "Global" for the acceleration scope.
++ You can switch acceleration regions and select ""Mainland China"", ""Outside Mainland China"", or ""Global"" for the acceleration scope.
 + You can customize the domain name list page to display, filter, and query configuration items.

 **Domain configuration**
 + You can configure an external origin server (IP list or domain names) or use COS as an origin server.
 Round robin, weighted origin-pull, and hot backup of origin server are supported.
-+ You can configure custom access control policies such as referer blacklist/whitelist, IP blacklist/whitelist, timestamp hotlink protection, and IP access frequency limit.
++ You can configure custom access control policies such as referer blocklist/allowlist, IP blocklist/allowlist, timestamp hotlink protection, and IP access frequency limit.
 + You can customize the expiration time of node cache, status code cache, and HTTP header cache.
 + CDN supports configuring optimizations for cross-border origin-pull linkage, range GETs, and 301/302 origin-pull follow-redirect.
 + CDN supports HTTPS acceleration, HTTP/2 acceleration, and forced request redirection.